syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Data-Binding.md

              : base()
             {
                // Get the 'shape' of the list.
-              // Only get the public properties marked with Browse able = true.
+              // Only get the public properties marked with Browsable = true.
              PropertyDescriptorCollection propertydescriptorcollection = TypeDescriptor.GetProperties(
                  typeof(T),
                  new Attribute[] { new BrowsableAttribute(true) });